nodeshift/nodejs-reference-architecture/docs/functional-components/transaction-handling.md

 This makes it relatively easy to update multiple elements with the database within a transaction.
-Typically the clients provide a simple API to start, commit and rollback transactions or the equivalent can be done by sumitting queries through the same APIs used to query and update data.
+Typically the clients provide a simple API to start, commit and rollback transactions or the equivalent can be done by submitting queries through the same APIs used to query and update data.
 Since these APIs vary by database, consult the documentation for the client and database for example of how to use transactions.